 Studying before bed can help you retain information longer, as your brain stores new memories and transfers them to long-term storage during sleep.
 Studies have shown that students who tackle their toughest subjects just before bed have better memory retention, recall, and comprehension than those that don’t.
 There are several schools of thought on why this is the case, but the simplest answer is that the information doesn’t get drowned out by new data during the day.
 When you study in the morning, you have an entire day of distractions to erase your memories.
 Studying at night gives your brain a single focus before bed, helping you to hang on to the material longer.

 2. Break it Into Chunks

-To remember complex information, it helps to break it into smaller, more easy to remember pieces and master those before moving on to the next piece.
-Think about learning the multiplication tables.
-Chances are you learned the ones, then the twos, then the threes and so on and so forth.
+To remember complex information, it helps to break it into smaller, easier to remember pieces and master those before moving on to the next piece.
+Think about learning multiplication tables.
+Chances are you learned the ones, then the twos, then the threes, and so on and so forth.
 This helped you to solidify one set before moving on to the next.

 Trying to learn the periodic table of elements?
 Start with one set and repeat them every morning for a week.
 Then move on to the next and the next, adding on to what you have learned.
 This method is effective because there is a limit to how much the brain can learn at one time, and by breaking up the information, you can learn more easily.

 Remember PEMDAS (Please Forgive My Dear Aunt Sally), EGBDF (Every Good Bird Does Fly), and MVEMJSUN (My Very Educated Mother Just Served Us Noodles)?
 These easy-to-remember acronyms help us to remember the order of operations, music scales, and planets.
 When studying, create your own mnemonic devices or use some common ones to help you remember complex information.
 There are several types of mnemonics that you can use to help you retain the information.